 I do this for several reasons

 I like words.
 Unique ones, ones that are fun to say, overly specific ones, you name it.

-I've been collecting words and phrases that I like for almost a decade at this point of which the full list can be found here.
+I've been collecting words and phrases that I like for almost a decade at this point of which the full list can be found with all my other new words.
 I'm pretty shrewd with what I add there, I have to either enjoy the word or enjoy saying it.

 I dislike personal patterns, especially when it comes to conversation and speech.
 If I've said something before I'm probably going to try and find a different, more interesting (for me at least) way to say it again.
 This is an example of the joke machine mentality I grew up with and thrive in.

 I get a thrill when I can cleverly use a word, or convey an idea in a new and precise way.

 I read (and have read) a LOT in many different styles, eras, and genres.

 I spend time in many vastly different social circles; ones that each have very specific lingo and ways of communicating.
 Blending these speech patterns can result in fun new turns of phrase (see # 2).

 Points I want to make

 have run into an odd anti-intellectualism and anger when I use weird words